AdamBers/adambers/README.md

 ### About me
 Hi!
 My name is Adam.
 I'am frontend developer in 'WEB95' company since
-march 2021 and i like my job.
+march 2021.
 Specializing in React JS

 ### My Projects
 (descriptions and screenshots of projects you can find in their README files)